Written by

 Who am I?
 We often ask ourselves this big question from time to time.
 Psychology answers it like this: The self (self-concept) is the mental representation of information a person has about themselves.
 But what does this mean?
 We have a general self-image that breaks down into different other self-images.
 We think differently about ourselves in various situations.

-Everyone has three types of self-image.
-The first is the real self-image, which contains the characteristics that we or someone else believe we actually possess.
-The second is the ideal self-image – these are the qualities we would like to have, or someone else would like us to have.
-These are our hopes, aspirations, and desires.
-The third is the expected self-image, which is a set of traits we or someone else think we should possess.
-This includes our obligations, duties, and responsibilities.
+Every person has three kinds of self-image.
+The first is the actual self-image, which includes the characteristics that we really have, according to ourselves or someone else.
+The second is the ideal self-image – these are the traits we would like to have, or someone else would like us to have.
+These are basically our hopes, goals, and wishes.
+The third is the expected self-image, which is the set of traits that, according to us or someone else, we should have.
+This includes, for example, our duties, tasks, and responsibilities.

-If these images matched up, there would be no need for psychologists, as everyone would feel great in their own skin – but in reality, the story goes a bit differently.
-As soon as a little disturbance in the force appears, the unity of our self-image can crumble, and we start feeling bad, which is understandable.
-In many situations, we feel like our efforts to be who we want to be are not realized – this can lead to the eruption of disappointment, gloom, shame, and sadness.
-And when we can't be how others expect us to be, anxiety, tension, angst, and guilt come knocking at the door.
-The best thing to do in these times is to try to gain deep self-awareness.
+If these images matched, we wouldn’t even need psychologists, since everyone would feel extremely comfortable in their own skin – but in reality, the story goes a bit differently.
+As soon as a small disturbance appears, the unity of the image we have of ourselves is shaken, and we start to feel bad, which is understandable in a way.
+In many situations, we feel that our efforts to become the kind of people we want to be are not being fulfilled – at times, disappointment, discouragement, shame, and sadness can surface.
+And when we cannot be the way others expect us to be, restlessness, tension, anxiety, and guilt come knocking at the door.
+The best thing we can do then is try to gain deep self-knowledge.

-With self-awareness, we can get a realistic picture of our personality components, boundaries, and possibilities.
-We can understand our behaviors, the reasons behind them, and have a conscious image of ourselves.
-Not to mention, it helps us judge our human relationships correctly and the roles we play in them.
-If we have self-awareness, we solve our problems more successfully, recover more easily from physical and emotional illnesses, are able to find new goals after setbacks, and handle our social relationships and conflicts more effectively.
-Go for self-awareness!
+With the help of self-knowledge, we can get a realistic picture of the components, limits, and possibilities of our personality.
+We can get to know our own behavior, our reasons, and we can have a conscious image of ourselves.
+Not to mention that it also helps us properly judge our relationships with others, and the roles we play in them.
+If we have self-knowledge, we solve our problems more successfully, recover more easily from physical and mental illnesses, are able to find new goals after setbacks, and handle our social relationships and conflicts more effectively.
+Time to know yourself!

 Share on Facebook